-4. Through the way of the company's website, providing all information, data and advertising on a regular basis.
+4. Providing all information, data and advertising on a regular basis through the company's website.

 The company has a register maintained by the clearing agency which allows investors to inspect this register.
 All dealings with the data recorded in the register are treated with the highest standards of protection and confidentiality, without conflicting with the applicable laws and controls.